Sully2005/Emotion_detection/README.md

  - Confidence scores for prediction

 # Technology used
--Pytorch
+- Pytorch
--OpenCv
+- OpenCv
--ResNet(for face detection)
+- ResNet(for face detection)
--Matplotlib
+- Matplotlib

 # Notes
 - FER2013 is a noisy dataset so expect some misclassifcations